hankpeeples/hankpeeples/README.md

 <br>

 ### 👨‍🎓 Education
-I am a senior at the University of North Texas studying Computer Science.
+Graduated with a degree in Computer Science from the University of North Texas in December 2023.

 Currently working as an Associate Application Developer for Collin College.